meteorwebcomponents/mixin/README.md

 Guard limits reactivity.
 It triggers the enclosing computation only if the return variable changes.

 In the following example tracker gets triggered only if return object changes.
-Which mean if p == false then tracker method subscription will not be triggered even if qp changes.
+Which mean if p == false then tracker method will not be triggered even if qp changes.
+So no unwanted subscription calls in the example.

 ```js
   ...